soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - are you a real human
 - you are a real person
 - you are not real

-## intent:residence
-- where do you live
-- in which city do you live
-- your residence
-- your house
-- your home
-- your hometown
-- what is your hometown
-- is it your hometown
-- where is your hometown
-- tell me about your city
-- what is your city
-- what is your residence
-- what is your town
-- what's your city
-- what's your home
-- where is your home
-- where is your residence
-- where's your home
-- where's your hometown
-- where's your house
-- where you live
-- your city
-- your town

 ## intent:are_you_sure
 - are you sure